-Volatile adjustable rate subprime mortgages — with initial low rates, then a jump to higher figures — were common in the run-up to the real estate meltdown of 2007
+Volatile adjustable-rate subprime mortgages — with initial low rates, then a jump to higher figures — were common in the real estate meltdown of 2007.

-Economists blamed them for part of the downturn.
-There was a regimented era that followed.
+Economists blamed them in part for the downturn in the economy.
+A regimented era followed.
 Many lenders refused to give a mortgage to anyone with a credit score less than 680.
-Now there’s fear of economic ramifications with the subprime revival.

 Everyone’s situation is different, but subprime mortgages come with pros and cons.

-Pro: People with low credit scores can own a home without years of trying to establish better credit.
-That type of activity could stimulate the economy.
+- People with low credit scores can own a home without years of trying to establish better credit.
+That type of activity would stimulate the economy.

-Con: Higher interest rates, of course.
-Good credit could have the borrower qualifying for rates less than 4%.
-Under a subprime mortgage, it will be more than 8% to 10%.
+- Higher interest rates, of course.
+If good credit could have the borrower qualifying for rates less than 4%, as an example, a subprime mortgage rate might be 8%-10%.
 What does that mean?
 If you have a 30-year mortgage at 4% interest to borrow $100,000, the repayment on normal time will be $171,870.
 With 10% interest, the repayment balloons to $315,926.

 Predatory Mortgage Loans